 Earning a professional designation like Project Management Professional (PMP) is a huge step in your career and sets you apart as a knowledgeable and skillful practitioner in the field of project management.
+What you can do with a project management degree can expand when you earn your PMP certification.

 The PMP is internationally recognized as the gold standard of project management certifications and prepares you to be successful in a project management role in any industry or organization.